Modeling Workbench

 The modeling agent can greatly speed up model creation and iteration.
 Always review the generated YAML to confirm that measures, dimensions, and relationships match your intended logic before publishing.

-Publish a model
+Publish a semantic project

 - References - shows where the model is used in your workspace.